 Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

-Philadelphia Liquor Liability and Dram Shop Attorney
+Philadelphia Dram Shop Lawyer

 Data from the Pennsylvania Department of Transportation shows us that there were 9,380 total alcohol-related collisions across the Commonwealth during the latest reporting year.
 Out of these incidents, 299 people lost their lives, accounting for 28% of the total traffic fatalities in Pennsylvania during that year.
 Additionally, there were nearly 6,000 total drunk driving crash injuries.